cristinaponcela/cristinaponcela.github.io/_posts/2024-10-31-"Xcode Completion vs. GitHub Copilot: Which Is Better for Improving Your Coding Efficiency?".md

 ![Desktop View](/assets/img/ErrorsAndChatGPT.png.png){: .normal}

-You can also become extra efficient thanks to the fact that Xcode makes errors show up as you code, no need to wait for running the code.
-So you can have the errors window open on the led=ft, ChatGPT on the right, and watch your code between the 2 until a working version makes it to the center.
+You can also become extra efficient thanks to Xcode showing errors as you go along, without neeing to wait to run the code.
+So you can have the errors window open on the left, ChatGPT on the right, and watch your code fly between the 2 until a working version makes it to the center.

 ## 5. When to Use Each Tool: A Practical Guide